The Civil Resolution Tribunal (CRT) collects a wide variety of information from parties in disputes brought to the tribunal.

 Where does the CRT store the information it collects?

-If you have other questions about the CRT’s policy for accessing dispute records or storage of the records, you should contact the CRT.
+If you have other questions about the CRT’s policy for accessing dispute records or storage of records, contact us.